 IPL ended coal-fired operations at BGS on December 31, 2021, and continues to operate the boiler with natural gas.
 Since coal-fired operations ended, discharges of new CCR waste to the CCR units from coal-fired operations including bottom ash, economizer ash, and sluice water have ceased.
 Discharges of non-CCR waste streams to the CCR units ceased on December 5, 2022.
-IPL communicated its plans to manage ongoing and anticipated non-CCR waste streams from BGS and demonstrated that the criteria in 40 CFR 257.103(f)(2) were met in its November 24, 2020, Application for Site-Specific Alternative Deadline to Initiate Closure of CCR Surface Impoundments (SCS 2020).
+IPL communicated its plans to manage ongoing and anticipated non-CCR waste streams from BGS and demonstrated that the criteria in 40 CFR 257.103(f)(2) were met in its November 24, 2020 Application for Site-Specific Alternative Deadline to Initiate Closure of CCR Surface Impoundments (SCS 2020).
 The U.S. Environmental Protection Agency (U.S. EPA) has determined that the Application is complete and that the April 11, 2021 deadline to cease receipt of waste in the CCR units is tolled.
 U.S. EPA has not taken additional action on the November 2020 demonstration as of the date this amendment was issued.
-IPL has pursued the actions identified in the November 2020 demonstration with some changes described below.
+IPL has pursued the actions identified in the November 2020 demonstration with some changes described in Amendment No. 2 to the Closure Plan issued on December 8, 2022.